Lamb sets table on Thanksgiving as Cowboys beat Giants 28-20 | Times Leader

 “You’ll have to ask the officials,” Daboll said when asked about the negated TD.

 Prescott’s TD tosses to Schultz came about five minutes apart in the third quarter, turning a 13-7 deficit into a 21-13 lead.
-The first was a .
+The first was a 15-yarder on third-and-goal.

 The Dallas quarterback’s winning streak against the Giants started after he lost to them twice when the Cowboys went 13-3 his rookie year in 2016.